| BLACKWELL > SUDDUTH > LEWIS > NANCE (N*) | |||||||||

 Generation 4: When Sally and Mary Lewis were five and four years of age, respectively, their father, Isaac Lewis, married his third wife, Elizabeth Neves, in 1828 in Henry County, KY.
 The girls must have loved this woman who raised them because they each named their second daughter for her.

-Isaac and Elizabeth Neves Lewis left Henry County, KY, between 1838 - 1840, and moved to Cole County, MO.
-They had nine children together and this family of 13 persons seemingly left behind the illness that had plagued them in Kentucky.
+Isaac and Elizabeth Neves Lewis left Henry County, KY, between 1838-1840 and moved to Cole County, MO.
+Isaac and Elizabeth eventually had nine children of their own and this family of 13 persons seemingly left behind the illness that had plagued them in Kentucky.
 All eleven of the Lewis children survived and lived well past mid-life.

 While in Cole County, MO, the daughters of Isaac and Lewery Sudduth Lewis, Sarah and Mary Lewis, met their future husbands.
 Sarah married George Henry VanPool, Sr., in 1841.
 Although Mary met Ivy Nance, Sr., in Cole County, the marriage occurred in 1842 in Cape Girardeau County, MO.
 The given names chosen for the firstborn sons of Sally and Mary Lewis were Isaac Lewis VanPool and Isaac Lewis Nance.